Utica Square

 Utica Square opened on May 22, 1952, as Tulsa's first suburban shopping center.
 Helmerich & Payne, Inc., an energy company, purchased Utica Square in 1964, and bought Miss Jackson's in 2001.

-Previous anchor stores included Renberg's (closed 1998), John A. Brown Department Store (converted to Dillard's in 1984; Dillard's closed 2001), T G & Y, and C.R.
+Previous anchor stores included Renberg's (closed 1998), John A. Brown Department Store (converted to Dillard's in 1984; Dillard's closed 2001), TG&Y, and C.R.
 Anthony.
 Current stores include American Eagle, Ann Taylor, Anthropologie, Banana Republic, Coach, Talbots, Williams Sonoma, Pottery Barn, L’Occitane, Restoration Hardware, Starbucks, and JoS.
 A. Bank Clothiers.
 A medical building was built in 1956 and demolished in 2002.

+On February 10, 2026, it was announced that Saks Fifth Avenue would be closing as part of a plan to close 8 stores nationwide.

 Utica Square is mentioned frequently in P.C. and Kristin Cast's House of Night books.